felipeatsix/linux-lpic1/103.1 - Working with the Command Line/Basic_shell_commands.md

 ```

 - Print all directories found in $PATH variable on separated lines
-> Note
-    tr is a command that replaces one character by another
+> tr is a command that replaces one character by another
 ```bash
     echo $PATH | tr ':' '\n'
 ```

-> NOTE:
-    Use command `type` with `set` and `env` and notice how "set" is a builtin command and "env" is an external command.
+> Use command `type` with `set` and `env` and notice how "set" is a builtin command and "env" is an external command.

 - How to remove environment variable
 ```bash